 - The Empire Strikes Back: When Luke falls down the airshaft and he's left hanging onto the bottom of Cloud City, we see something falling into the atmosphere below.
 It doesn't appear to be his lost hand or his weapon, though.
-(This is confirmed in the Expanded Universe; the Empire recovers his hand and lightsaber, using them to make a clone of Luke and, er, arm him.)
+(This is confirmed in both The Force Awakens, in which the lightsaber reappears, and in the Alternate Continuity of Star Wars Legends; in The Thrawn Trilogy, the Empire recovers both the hand and the lightsaber, using them to make an Evil Knockoff of Luke and, er, arm him.)

 - The Phantom Menace: When Obi-Wan is knocked into the reactor shaft, Darth Maul kicks his lightsaber into the shaft, and the camera follows it as it plummets out of sight.